 Today, I visited a bank where a fresher was appointed to sell credit cards.
-She has been given a target of at least 2 credit cards to be sold.
-If she cannot sell 2, she should aim for at least one.
-If throughout the entire month she is unable to reach the target or sell even one credit card, she will be terminated from the job.
+She has been given a target of selling at least two credit cards.
+If she cannot sell two, she should aim for at least one.
+If, throughout the entire month, she is unable to reach the target or sell even one credit card, she will be terminated from the job.
 Is it fair to terminate her if she was not able to sell even one credit card?

 From India, Hyderabad

-Please let us know whether this is an off-roll job (on 3rd party roll) or on the company roll.
+Please let us know whether this is an off-roll job (on a third-party roll) or on the company roll.
 Normally, when a company appoints freshers for the marketing/sales function, new recruits will be under a probationary period or honeymoon period for about 3 to 6 months.
 The purpose of this is to train them and develop them into better sales personnel for the company.

 In my opinion, expecting immediate results from a fresher in sales is not fair.
 The company should provide the necessary training before setting targets.
 After the training, they can certainly expect business growth.